 All participants must be City of Alexandria residents.
-Youth are required to show proof of residency when they register for programs and Recreation Center passes.
-All participants 13 years or older are required to have a Recreation Center Photo ID to gain entrance to the City’s Recreation Centers.
+Youth are required to show proof of residency when they register for programs and recreation center passes.
+All participants 13 years or older are required to have a Recreation Center Photo ID to gain entrance to the City’s recreation centers.
 Initial ID card is provided free of charge.
 Registration is required for Power-Up and specialty programs.

-Specifically designed for young teens, after school and summer activities include educational and cultural enrichment opportunities, weekly clubs, a homework center, sports, games, tournaments, field trips and special events.
+Specifically designed for young teens, after school and summer Power-Up activities include educational and cultural enrichment opportunities, weekly clubs, a homework center, sports, games, tournaments, field trips and special events.
 There's something for everyone!

-Extended teen programs and activities are offered on Friday and Saturday evenings from 6-11 p.m. at the following Recreation Centers:
+Extended teen programs and activities are offered on Friday and Saturday evenings from 6-11 p.m. at the following recreation centers:

 - Charles Houston, 901 Wythe St., 703.746.5552